encord-team/text-to-image-eval/README.md

 tti-eval evaluate --model-dataset clip/Alzheimer-MRI --model-dataset bioclip/Alzheimer-MRI
 ```

+The evaluation results can be exported to a CSV file using the `--save` option.
+They will be saved on a folder at the location specified by the environment variable `TTI_EVAL_OUTPUT_PATH`.
+By default, exported evaluation results are stored to the `output/evaluations` folder within the repository.

 ### Embeddings Animation

 To create 2D animations of the embeddings, use the CLI command `tti-eval animate`.